Woodruff strikes out 10 in Brewers’ 4-1 win over Reds

 TRAINER’S ROOM

 Reds: Placed RHP Tejay Antone (right forearm strain) on the 10-day injured list, recalled Schrock from Triple-A Louisville and released RHP Michael Feliz.
 Antone (2-0, 2.14 ERA) had been reinstated from the IL on Tuesday.
 He relieved in the eighth inning that night, but called a trainer to the mound as he faced his first batter and left the game.
-Reds manager David Bell said he expected to know more in a day or so about Antone’s condition.
+Bell said he expected to know more in a day or so about Antone’s condition.
 “He’ll have all kinds of support and everything he needs to get through this,” Bell said. … All-Star OF Jesse Winker (intercostal strain) likely won’t return for at least a couple of weeks, Bell said.

 Brewers: SS Willy Adames, who left early Tuesday with left quadriceps discomfort, did not play as expected.
-Milwaukee manager Craig Counsell said Adames is day-to-day.
+Counsell said Adames is day-to-day.
 Acquired in a May 21 trade with the Rays, he is hitting .295 with 17 home runs and 50 RBIs for the Brewers.

 UP NEXT